instructure/instructure-icons/README.md

 ### Adding and Modifying Icons

-- Start with the [Sketch template](template.sketch) provided.
+- Start with the Sketch template provided in the root directory.
 Open the template file and then save it as a template (File > Save as Template...).
 The next time you want to make an icon it will be available in your template list (File > New From Template) in the Sketch app.

 - Save new icon files in the `/src/sketch` directory.